 This ascendancy was clear with respect to the Southern Ethiopian People’s Democratic Movement (SEPDM), but in decline for the Amhara National Democratic Movement (ANDM) and even more so for the Oromo Peoples’ Democratic Organisation (OPDO).
 It also attracts apparatchiks from all over, including ANDM and OPDO.
 Without saying it overtly, they too have an interest in the maintenance of the status quo, even when this runs counter to some of their party’s positions.

 Nevertheless, this block has made – or at least offered – gestures of opening up that were unthinkable a few months ago, and promises more.
 It has released more than 6000 political prisoners, including key leaders of the legal opposition.
 OPDO has “invited opposition party members based in Ethiopia and overseas to work together with the goal of realizing a democratic system,” i.e. even the most radical fringe of the diaspora.
 ANDM has made a similar gesture.
 Never before have the official news channels of Oromia and of the Amhara region, as well as the private media, enjoyed such a degree of freedom of expression.

-For its detractors, however, the proclamation of a second state of emergency, on February 16, is evidence that this block still favours force as the tool of getting its way.
-In response to mass protest, they say, it has simply yielded some tactical ground, which it will subsequently recover, while ultimately keeping hold of the essential. […] CONTINUE READING
+For its detractors, however, the proclamation of the second state of emergency, on February 16, is evidence that this block still favors force as the tool of getting its way.
+In response to a mass protest, they say, it has simply yielded some tactical ground, which it will subsequently recover, while ultimately keeping hold of the essential. […] CONTINUE READING